benfb/spritedodge/README.md

 Move left and right with the arrow keys.
 Avoid the rocks, collect the gems.
 Hit P to pause the game, Space to continue after hitting something, R to restart the entire game, and Q to quit.

+Also, the game chooses at random from five backgrounds and three songs each time you start it.
+Enjoy!

 ----- Credits -----

 "CuteGod" art by Daniel Cook (Lostgarden.com)